Nathan-Nesbitt/ICT-128/Lectures/Unit 2/Chapter 22 - Adding more to scripts.md

 ## Parameter Aliases

-- We like to keep the names consistant accross all cmdlets, for example `computerName` is normally how cmdlets take in the name of the computer
+- We like to keep the names consistent across all cmdlets, for example `computerName` is normally how cmdlets take in the name of the computer
 - But lets say you don't like this parameter name, and you want to change